petterroea/mitsuba2transforms/README.md

 # mitsuba2transforms

-Small helper script that generates camera transform matrices from mitsuba scenes
+Small helper script that generates camera transform matrices from mitsuba scenes, compatible with `instant-ngp`

 Useful when training NERF on mitsuba scenes.